The University of Jyväskylä is one of the most successful multidisciplinary reseach universities in Finland.Read more

 We wish to attract partners with our creative scientists, excellent infrastructure and commitment to success.Read more

 University of Jyväskylä is one of the largest and most popular multidisciplinary universities in Finland.
 The University has about 2,500 employees and nearly 15,000 students from around 100 countries.
 The annual budget of the University is 201 million euro.

 More videos on our Youtube channel.

 The University of Jyväskylä conducts significant, world class research in its core fields.
 The University interacts with society in an active and responsible manner in regional, national and international contexts.

 We are one of the largest and most popular multidisciplinary universities in Finland.
-Our seven faculties host nearly 15,000 students from all over Finland and nearly 100 countries around the world.
+Our six faculties host nearly 15,000 students from all over Finland and nearly 100 countries around the world.
 We offer high-quality, research-based master's degree programmes in English on our fields of special expertise.